RayAndrade/TheRayCode/CPP/Builder/README.md

     }
 };
 ```
-The Builder interface specifies methods for creating the different parts of the Product objects.
+The Builder interface specifies methods for creating the different parts of the **Product** objects.
-The code for **Builder**.h is:
+The code for the **Builder**.h is:
 ```c++
 class Builder {
 public: